 If from the very beginning, Casey Anthony would have been confronted by her family and her lawyer, she would have folded and they might have been able to cut a deal and get her some help.
 Because there is no doubt in my mind that she was not well.
 You do not act the way she did if you are not mentally disturbed.

-I wonder what this young woman thought when all the adults she tried to fool jumped on the liars’ bandwagon to help her.
+I wonder what this young woman thought when all the adults she tried to fool jumped on this liars’ bandwagon with her.
 What kind of lesson did she learn?
 That lying works and telling the truth has no value?
-Instead of learning to face her problems head on and assume the consequences of her actions, she ended up starring in a soap opera based very loosely on the truth.
+Instead of learning to face her problems head on and assuming the consequences of her actions, she ended up starring in a soap opera based very loosely on the truth.
+I bet she was shocked that her nonsense was so easily turned into gospel in a court of law.

 I do not have to go through the details of the crazy trial during which Jose Baez lied, Jeff Ashton lied and Casey’s mother lied.
 They threw her own father under the bus and told outlandish lies about his sexual abuse.
 Ashton said that they searched for chloroform 84 times when it really only happened once.
 Cindy claimed to have done the search when she was at home, but it was established that she was at work and could not have looked it up.
 This is a very dark example of collective deception but for this Liar’s Club, the bigger the whopper, the bigger their respective reward could be.